Skip to main content

 What does “service above self” mean to a Rotarian?
 These three powerful words describe acting with compassion, generosity, and humility, without expecting anything in return.
 Helping others gives Rotarians joy, fulfillment, and purpose in their lives which is best described by the secondary moto.
 Additionally, research has shown that volunteering can lower blood pressure, improve mental health, and even extend lifespan.

-Rotary International District 6970, also known as “Florida’s Crown District” has seven Rotary clubs in Clay County.
-The district comprises twelve Florida counties: Alachua, Baker, Bradford, Clay, Duval, Flagler, Marion, Nassau, Putnam, St. Johns, Union, and Volusia.
-Sixty-four (64) clubs are making positive change in the area and the in world.
+Rotary International District 6970, also known as “Florida’s Crown District.”
+It is comprised of twelve Florida counties: Alachua, Baker, Bradford, Clay, Duval, Flagler, Marion, Nassau, Putnam, St. Johns, Union, and Volusia.

 Who is the Rotary Club of Northeast Florida?